david-ewan-campbell/bowling-challenge/README.md

 - Added test for checking if no strike (if 'strike' is false) - fails as strike function not defined
 - Added strike function that returns false - test passing

+- Added test to check if strike is rolled.
+Strike function had 'false' return hardcoded for previous test, so changed to an instance of a first roll returning a strike, so true is returned if a strike, false if a strike not returned.

 Bowling Challenge
 =================